ujokovic/Lane-Detection-MSuAI/writeup_template.md

 In the `process()` function we first call the `undistortFrame()`.
 There we obtain the new camera matrix using `cv2.getOptimalNewCameraMatrix()` and then we undistort image using `cv2.undistort()`.

-Undistorted images will have black indentations around the edges, so to eliminate them we crop our image using `roi` which is the one of the returing values from the `cv2.getOptimalNewCameraMatrix()` function.

-So now we have our distortion-corrected image.
+Now we have our distortion-corrected image.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.